-Some onsens are famous, such as the Dogo Onsen.
-It is the oldest onsen in Japan with over 3000 years of history.
+It’s the oldest onsen in Japan with over 3000 years of history.

 After a good soak in the cleansing waters, you can go to the higher levels and relax in a yukata and have a cup of Japanese green tea.

-The simplest level starting at 410 yen and the top one being 1550 yen.
+The simplest level starts at 410 yen and the top one is 1550 yen.

 Beppu Onsen in Oita

-Although this is a well known onsen area it wasn’t my favourite place on Kyushu Island as being popular there were many people around.
+Although this is a well-known onsen area it wasn’t my favourite place on Kyushu Island as being popular there were many people around.

 It was still good though and if you’re there definitely have one.

-In contrast by the volcano across the bay from Kagoshima on Kyushu I had a small simple onsen all to myself.
+In contrast by the volcano across the bay from Kagoshima on Kyushu, I had a small simple onsen all to myself.

-These quieter onsens are cheaper (sometimes free) and easy to find if you ask the local people.
+These quieter Japanese onsens are cheaper (sometimes free) and easy to find if you ask the local people.
 Those are the onsen experiences you will truly love.